hatvalues/apho_gen/README.md

-# nlp_function
+# apho_gen
-This is just a stub at the moment.
+This is just a stub at the moment for putting some initial framework in AWS